CALL US: (845) 694-4138

 TOP RATED LOCAL® DENTIST

 Have you chipped a tooth and want to make it whole again?
-Or maybe you want to eliminate a gap between your teeth?
+Or maybe you want to eliminate a gap between teeth?
 If you want to solve either of these problems in a single visit with a quick, attractive, and economical treatment, then you’re looking for dental bonding.
 Dental bonding uses a composite material to reshape teeth, giving them a more attractive appearance.
 When performed by a talented and experienced cosmetic dentist, dental bonding is a great option for minor cosmetic repairs and improvements.

 When Dental Bonding Can Help